MikhailKras/weather-buddy/README.md

 - Two-step registration process:
   - Step 1: Choose city name
   - Step 2: Input additional information (username, email, password)
-- Email verification with FastAPI-Email and sending emails using Google SMTP
+- Email verification with synchronous SMTP using `smtplib` and Celery for asynchronous email tasks
 - Rate limiter for several endpoints with FastAPI-Limiter (using Redis)
 - CSS styles and Bootstrap 5 framework for frontend
 - JavaScript scripts for sending requests to the API